-Lots of parents hate packing school lunches for their kids, especially if their kids are fussy eaters.
-It’s difficult to get proper nutrition into a tiny human who would rather exist solely on mac ‘n’ cheese and chocolate milk.
+Many parents hate packing school lunches for their kids, especially if they are fussy eaters.
+Getting proper nutrition into a tiny human who would rather exist solely on mac ‘n’ cheese and chocolate milk is difficult.

 These days, there are social media pages, Pinterest boards, and even entire websites dedicated to packing the ‘right’ lunch for your kids.
 The pressure is intense, so we’ve simplified a few things for you.